yousefelassal/quote-cron/README.md

 > I am always doing that which I cannot do, in order that I may learn how to do it.

 > I don't believe in failure.
 It's not failure if you enjoyed the process.

+> All perceiving is also thinking, all reasoning is also intuition, all observation is also invention.